iamAkolab/Udacity_JavaDev_Nanodegree/part3_web_services_and_apis/lesson3/graphqlapi.md

 ## Mutations
 GraphQL has the ability to update the data stored on the server, by means of mutations.
 Mutations, such as, create, update, or delete will change the data, unlike a query.

+## GraphiQL
+A tool called GraphiQL is a simple web app that is able to communicate with any GraphQL Server and execute queries and mutations against it.